MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/multi-profile-support.md

 <!-- end of tab-set -->

-You can manipulate the profile object.
+Then you can manipulate the profile object.
 The Profile interface allows to get profile information and do profile-wide settings and operations.

 <!-- ------------------------------ -->